A Travel Price Comparison for Families, Couples, and Backpackers Kos vs. Valencia for Attractions, Food, Nightlife, and Beaches

 Valencia

-Both Kos and Valencia are destinations which offer hiking.
+Both Kos and Valencia are destinations which offer nice hiking.

 Plenty of visitors go hiking around Kos.
 This is a great walking island with a number of easy walks or hikes that take you along the coastline or through interesting landscapes.

-You'll find a nice variety of hiking trails around Valencia.
+Valencia offers some nice hiking trails.
 Most people miss out on the beautiful hikes through the nearby countryside, but if you venture out of town you can enjoy some beautiful walking trails.
 Many run along the coastline or pass through rolling hills.
 There is varied landscape in the area with pine forests, orange groves, and vineyards all common.

 Kos